 We compare four different settings of SSAT on CIFAR-10: random selection with $\alpha$ ratio of unlabeled data, selecting $\alpha$ ratio using LCS-KM, using only labeled data ($\alpha = 0\%$), and using the entire dataset ($\alpha = 100\%$).

 \shortsection{Perturbation Size} We consider external data from TinyImages as the unlabeled dataset.
-We investigate the effect of varying the $\ell_\infty$ perturbation size $\epsilon$, setting it to $4/255$ and $16/255$ while keeping TRADES as the adversarial training algorithm similar to the experiments in Table~\ref{table:SVHN+CIFAR10}.
-The results are depicted in Figures~\ref{fig:4_255} and~\ref{fig:16_255}, suggesting that our LCS-KM method is highly effective compared with random selection and no selection, almost approaching the robust accuracies achieved by full utilization of unlabeled data.
-The trends are shown to be consistent across varying perturbation sizes.
+We investigate the effect of varying the $\ell_\infty$ perturbation size $\epsilon$, setting it to $4/255$ and $16/255$ while keeping TRADES as the adversarial training algorithm, similar to the experiments in Table~\ref{table:SVHN+CIFAR10}.
+The results are depicted in Figures~\ref{fig:4_255} and~\ref{fig:16_255}, suggesting that our LCS-KM method is highly effective compared to random selection and no selection, approaching the robust accuracies achieved by fully utilizing unlabeled data.
+The trends are consistent across varying perturbation sizes.

 \shortsection{Adversarial Training} We explore the impact of replacing TRADES with vanilla AT as the training algorithm.
 Similarly, we use external data from TinyImages as the unlabeled dataset.
 The results for PGD-based AT are shown in Figure~\ref{fig:-pgd}.
 Additionally, we reduce the number of PGD steps from $10$ to $5$, and the outcomes are summarized in Figure~\ref{fig:pgd-5}.
 Across all configurations, our LCS-KM selection consistently outperforms random selection and achieves accuracy comparable to using the entire labeled dataset, suggesting the generalizability and robustness of our methods.